 What measures are in place to prevent identity theft?

 Your driver's license card is embedded with multiple layers of security to help prevent identity theft and fraud.
 All Canadian jurisdictions (except the Yukon Territory) and the majority of U.S. states use secure cards featuring several risk mitigation tools.
 Facial recognition technology is applied to your photo to ensure each driver is issued one license and one associated record.
 On PEI, facial recognition software was implemented in 2007 and is one of the tools used by trained Highway Safety staff to prevent identity theft and other forms of fraud.Your information will be used only for the purpose intended.
 For more information read Privacy and Security.

 Will you share facial recognition data with anyone else?

 The Province of Prince Edward Island is committed to protecting your privacy.
-Facial recognition data will not be shared with outside parties, except when required by court order.
+Facial recognition data is used to verify facts in a license application and is not shared with any other agencies, except when required by court order.

 Driver license and photo ID Cards have design and security features to help prevent identity theft and fraud.
 There is no fee increase associated with the new secure cards.